claudiofahey/hsk-docs/common/prepare-isilon-1.rst

     ------                    --------------    -------------     ---------------
     HDFS                      Evaluation        Not Configured    September 4, 2014

+For OneFS 8
-For OneFS 8.x.x.x you may use either the command below OR accomplish this in the OneFS WebUI
+You can either use the commands below OR accomplish all of this in the OneFS WebUI

    .. parsed-literal::

    isiloncluster1-1# isi license view --name HDFS